Panama City, Panama

 When we asked people living in Panama City what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Panama City is generally quite pleasant.
 The city is a vibrant and modern metropolis with plenty of amenities and activities to keep expats and digital nomads entertained.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city is also home to a diverse population, with many expats and digital nomads from all over the world.
 The city is also well-connected, with a reliable public transportation system and easy access to the rest of the country.
-Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," remarked one expat living in Panama City, Panama.
+Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," explained one expat living in Panama City, Panama.

 What do expats in Panama City appreciate most about the local culture?